 The Standardised Approach for Counterparty Credit Risk (SA-CCR) is used for computing Exposure at Default (EAD).
 The EAD is converted to Risk Weighted Assets (RWA) by applying RWA percentages based on external ratings.
-The RWA includes a CVA component added to it.

 (c) Policies relating to guarantees and other risk mitigants and assessments concerning counterparty risk, including exposures towards CCPs